larsbrinkhoff/fearless-git/README.md

 logical, atomic change.
 When a new Linux version was released, you were required to redo the patch series by applying it to the new version and update any mismatches.
 This is exactly like rebasing.

+### Commit messages

+I'll just copy from the "git commit" man page:

+> it’s a good idea to begin the commit message with a single short
+> (less than 50 character) line summarizing the change, followed by a
+> blank line and then a more thorough description.